 What to Do If You’re Contacted About Zombie Debt

 Follow the steps below to understand your rights and protect yourself if someone tries to collect a zombie debt from you.

 - Don’t spend any time with someone on the phone.
 If they call, just ask for the debt collection company’s address and instead send them a letter as instructed below.

-- Don’t contact or talk to the collector for any reason until you receive written proof of the debt’s validity or a judgement against you, as well as the name and address of the original creditor if the debt was resold.
+- Don’t contact or talk to the collector again until you receive the validation letter.
+It should include the amount of the debt, the name of the creditor, and how to dispute the debt if it isn’t yours.
 The Fair Debt Collection Practices Act (FDCPA) requires the debt collection agency to provide you with all of this information.

 Once you receive the information about the debt, you’ll be able to determine if the statute of limitations has passed or if it’s even your debt at all.
 In some cases, zombie debt can be the result of identity theft, computer error, or a fraudulent attempt to get money from you for a debt that doesn’t exist.

 In other cases, the debt is yours but has already been settled.
 This includes debts you’ve paid in full and debts that were discharged in bankruptcy.

 If the letter shows that this debt is not valid for any of these reasons, send the debt collection agency another letter.
 In this letter, inform them that you dispute the debt and instruct them not to contact you anymore about it.
 Use the first or third sample letter on the CFPB site as a model.

 Should I Pay This Debt?

 There are few scenarios in which you will benefit by paying a valid debt beyond the statute of limitations.
 Zombie debt is so cheap precisely because it is uncollectible.
 The collection agency profits from the debtors they can convince to pay, even if those debtors aren’t legally required to pay.